ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ### Response

-The wallet will respond to the requested with the targetted chain connection and it will return a response with a succes result or error message.
+The wallet will respond to the requested with the targeted chain connection and it will return a response with a success result or error message.

 #### Success